erikarvstedt/extra-container/README.md

 curl 10.250.0.2:50 # Returns 'hello' from the container

 # Now change the 'hello' string in the container definition to something
-# else and re-run the `extra-container add --start` command.
+# else and re-run the `extra-container create --start` command.
 # The updated container will be automatically restarted.

 # The container is a regular container that can be controlled